algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 #### 7.1 <u>Instruction MOV</u>
 The "MOV" (Move) instruction is used to copy the value from one register to another.
 It's commonly used for data transfer between registers.
 The syntax for the "MOV" instruction is as follows:
 > `MOV DESTINATION, SOURCE`<br>
-> `DESTINATION` represents the location where the result of the division will be stored
+> `DESTINATION` represents the location where the result of the division will be stored (the DESTINATION is always a register).
 > <br>`SOURCE` represents the value by which the destination will be divided

 Certainly, let's explain each of the "MOV" instruction examples one by one: